Coat of arms and flag of Bern: Heraldic beast

 The bear motif is in evidence as early as 1224 (on city seals), and has remained in use ever since.
 Today the city of Bern still has bears featured directly outside its Altstadt in the Bärengraben.

-Coat of arms
+Coat of arms and flag

-As Justinger's chronicle reveals, Bern's original coat of arms was an upright black bear on a white shield (which is, incidentally, the coat of arms of Berlin).
+As Justinger's chronicle reveals, Bern's original coat of arms and flag was an upright black bear on a white shield (which is, incidentally, the coat of arms and flag of Berlin).
 In the 13th century, the coat of arms changed to the one in use today.
 The modern coat of arms is already recognisable in Alsatian mercenary songs of 1375 reported by Justinger.
-The change, according to the chroniclers, was linked to the Battle of the Schosshalde in 1289 against the troops of Duke Rudolf II of Austria, son of Emperor Rudolf II von Habsburg.
+The change, according to the chroniclers, was linked to the Battle of Schosshalde in 1289 against the troops of Duke Rudolf II of Austria, son of Emperor Rudolf II von Habsburg.
 According to Justinger, a Bernese salvaged a part of the ensign as the fortunes of war turned against Bern, and Tschudi recounts: